mj2905/GestionOrganisation/Reports/Technical.md

 ### 3.6 Bonuses

 * Resource bag: The player can gather additional resource when walking over resources bag in attack mode.

+# Advantages of the proposed solution.
+* Due to resources management, players are encouraged to reconnect multiple times a day.
+* The game does not require the player to activate geolocalisation nor going outside if he does not want to.
+* The game provides instant feedback and gratification.
+Upon connection, the player receives the resources points accumulated during offline time.
+For each action undertaken, the player sees how the action increases the rate at which its resources are gathered.
+* The game is very simple to play, yet offers the possibility to develop complex strategies.